Yash-10/merger_non-interacting-galaxies/TransferLearning/README.md

 - Output of the forward pass has the format shown in `output_model_raw.txt`.

-- The saved model from the notebook in this folder can be found [here](https://drive.google.com/file/d/1x6SFqceZvOZrwHRPdJFVkOtjwS3ZM3LO/view?usp=sharing).
+- The saved model from the `TransferLearning.ipynb` notebook can be found [here](https://drive.google.com/file/d/1x6SFqceZvOZrwHRPdJFVkOtjwS3ZM3LO/view?usp=sharing).
 It can be loaded (using eg: PyTorch) and can be used directly for inference.

 - The initial analysis included training the pre-trained `ResNet50` model which yielded 73.91% accuracy on the test set.
 For storage purposes, the relevant notebook (`resnet50.ipynb`) has been included.

-- `SGD + momentum` optimizer (`momentum = 0.9`) gave slightly sub-optimal classification accuracy (74.13%) compared to when `Adam` optimizer was used (79.19%).
+- `SGD + momentum` optimizer (`momentum = 0.9`) gave slightly sub-optimal classification accuracy (74.13%) compared to when `Adam` optimizer was used (79.19%) keeping the other network parameters and other hyperparameters unchanged.